IFeelFine/pfSense-pkg-CIDRCalculator/Readme.md

 ## Requirements

-- pfSense 2.7.0 or later
+- pfSense 2.8.0 or later (should work with earlier versions)
 - FreeBSD ports system (for building from source)

 ## Installation